zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

 })
 ```

-Since we're deleting a quote by Darth Vadar, we only need to send Darth Vadar's name to the server.
+Since we're deleting a quote by Darth Vader, we only need to send Darth Vader's name to the server.

 ```js
 deleteButton.addEventListener('click', _ => {